top of page

 Angelbee Nursing Service (ANS) was established in March of 2011 with a mission to supply high-quality, at-your-convenience, in-home nursing care, which has not been readily available locally.

-Our clients are of both genders and all ages, who may or may not have family members to provide direct care and prefer the privacy and comfort of receiving care at home, and the familiarity of designated caregiver(s) as well as vetted support workers to take care of their home.
+We continue to provide home nursing care to clients of both genders and all ages who prefer the privacy and comfort of receiving care at home, and the familiarity of designated caregiver(s) and now offer vetted support workers to take care of their home.

 To make a significant contribution to the health and homecare landscape of Jamaica, as the preferred in-home care supplier with highly skilled, compassionate, and competent service providers who embody the qualities of love, peace, joy, gentleness, goodness, humility and self-control, and to whom our clients' wellbeing and satisfaction are our coveted reward.